inspec/inspec-aws/docs/resources/aws_ebs_snapshots.md

 # aws\_ebs\_snapshots

-Use the `aws_ebs_snapshots` InSpec audit resource to test properties of a collection of AWS EBS Snapshots.
+Use the `aws_ebs_snapshots` InSpec audit resource to test properties of a collection of AWS EBS snapshots.

 ## Syntax